MessiDaGod/chris_stuart/Process.md

 2) If file extensions are not visible, make them visible (Windows Explorer > Options > View > Uncheck `Hide extensions for known file types`)

-3) Copy the file `log_files_last_saved.cmd` to the `QuickBooks\Company Files` folder and then execute it (navigate to the `Company Files` folder in windows explorer, in the address bar type `cmd` and then hit enter, this will open the command prompt in the current directory, then you can enter `log_files_last_saved.cmd` and hit enter, then follow the prompts to run it, which will log the .QBW and .TLG file sizes and last modified dates), this will save the details of when the .TLG and .QBW files were last modified.
+3) Copy the file `logFiles.cmd` to the `QuickBooks\Company Files` folder and then execute it (navigate to the `QuickBooks\Company Files` folder in windows explorer, in the address bar type `cmd` and then hit enter, this will open the command prompt in the current directory, then you can enter `logFiles.cmd` and hit enter, then follow the prompts to run it, which will log the `.QBW` and `.QBW.TLG` file sizes and last modified dates), this will save the details of when the `.QBW.TLG` and `.QBW` files were last modified.

 4) Navigate to `QuickBooks\Company Files` folder.

-5) Since you have already backed up the `.QBW` to the `QuickBooks\Company Files\Backup 01272025` folder - IMPORTANT - if this hasn't been done, make sure Step 0 was completed!!!) `DELETE` your QuickBooks Company (`.QBW`) file from your `QuickBooks\Company Files` folder.
+5) Since you have already backed up the `.QBW` to the `QuickBooks\Company Files\Backup 01272025` folder - IMPORTANT - if this hasn't been done, make sure Step 0 was completed!!!), now you can safely `DELETE` your QuickBooks Company (`.QBW`) file from your `QuickBooks\Company Files` folder.

-6) Locate and open the `QuickBooksAutoDataRecovery` folder within your Company Files folder
+6) Locate and open the  `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folder.

-7) Identify all files within the `QuickBooksAutoDataRecovery` folder – the number of files may vary depending on several factors.
+7) Identify all files within the `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folder – the number of files may vary depending on several factors.
 (Files are typically produced every 12 hours.
 Newer files will have file extensions of `.adr` appended to their normal file extensions.
 Older files will have file extensions of `.adr.old` appended to their normal file extensions  Note the date, time and size of each file.)

     * ***Files with `.adr.old` extensions are older backups.
 Use these only if the `.adr` files fail.